 A congenital heart defect is a malformation that has been present since birth.
 The most common heart defect that causes aortic valve stenosis is a bicuspid aortic valve.
 A normal (tricuspid) aortic valve has three flaps, or leaflets.
 A bicuspid valve has only two leaflets.
-See a picture of a bicuspid valve.

 People who have a bicuspid valve are also more likely than other people to get an infection (infective endocarditis) that can cause the aortic valve to become leaky (aortic regurgitation) as well as narrow.

 Two less common congenital defects can cause aortic valve stenosis:

 - A misshapen tricuspid aortic valve.
 Although the valve has the correct number of leaflets, the leaflets may not all be the same size.